 Cheesy Pesto Party Bread

 Cheesy Pesto Party Bread is a huge crowd pleaser.
-This simple party appetizer is just a loaf of French or sourdough bread, filled with pesto sauce, two types of cheese, a big drizzle of olive oil, and freshly ground black pepper.
+This simple party appetizer combines French or sourdough bread, basil pesto sauce, two types of cheese, a big drizzle of olive oil, and freshly ground black pepper.

 Side view of Cheesy Pesto Party Bread on a white tray, with a hand pulling a pre-cut square and a cheese pull.